Associate Professor of Communication

 - two Communication electives (non-core courses numbered 300 or higher)

-- two tools courses selected from the following list or approved by the mentor: Introduction to Graphic Design, Analytic and Persuasive Writing, Advanced Research Writing, Group Dynamics, The Human Instrument, Visual Problem Solving, Drawing Fundamentals, Photography as Image Gathering, Experimental Film and Video, New Genre Art, Introduction to Computer Art, The Art of Web Page Design, Introduction to Computer Science, Introduction to Filmmaking.
+- two tools courses selected from the following list or approved by the mentor: Introduction to Graphic Design, Analytic and Persuasive Writing, Research Writing and Technology, Group Dynamics, The Human Instrument, Visual Problem Solving, Drawing Fundamentals, Photography as Image Gathering, Experimental Film and Video, New Genre Art, Introduction to Computer Art, The Art of Web Page Design, Introduction to Computer Science, Introduction to Filmmaking.

 - Senior Comprehensive Course